Earthquakes death toll passes 16,000 as "critical" window for rescues closes

 "The first 72 hours are considered to be critical," said Steven Godby, a natural hazards expert at Nottingham Trent University in England.
 "The survival ratio on average within 24 hours is 74%, after 72 hours it is 22% and by the fifth day it is 6%."

 In addition to 12,873 people killed in Turkey, the country's disaster management agency said more than 60,000 have been injured.
-On the Syrian side of the border, 3,162 have been reported dead and more than 5,000 injured.
+On the Syrian side of the border, 3,162 have been reported dead and more than 5,000 injured, bringing the death toll in the two countries to 16,035.

 Tens of thousands are thought to have lost their homes.
 In Antakya, former residents of a collapsed building huddled around an outdoor fire overnight into Thursday, wrapping blankets tightly around themselves to try and stay warm.